Islamic Manuscripts

 Countries

-Ethiopia, Gaza, India, Jerusalem, Mali, Pakistan, Yemen, and Bosnia and Herzegovina, (Islamic manuscripts are also found throughout the Western European, Eastern Christian, and Malta collections) -
+Ethiopia, Gaza, India, Jerusalem, Mali, Pakistan, Yemen, and Bosnia and Herzegovina (Islamic manuscripts are also found throughout the Western European, Eastern Christian, and Malta collections) -

 Date Range

-7th–20th century -
+7th-21st century -

 Languages